Beyond Academic Promise

 While the video response is not required, if you were unable to schedule an interview, the video response is a great opportunity for you to tell us about yourself beyond what you provided in your application.

-Video response prompts for fall 2018 applicants:
+Video response prompts for all first-year applicants:

 1. Claremont McKenna College is a special community because it is composed of talented people who individually and collectively contribute to improving the life of the College.
 How do you hope to contribute to the CMC community?